pnugues/Spelling-Corrector-in-Prolog/README.md

 All the design details of the corrector are available from Peter Norvig's <a href="http://norvig.com/spell-correct.html">page</a> as well as the corpus needed to build the dictionary: big.txt.

 To run the program, be sure to have a copy of SWI-Prolog and place the big.txt corpus in the same folder as the spell.pl program.
 As the program uses dictionaries, a not-so-common feature of Prologs, you need SWI-Prolog version 7.1 or better.
-  1. You start first SWI-Prolog from a command shell with enough global and local stack memory:
+  1. You start first SWI-Prolog from a command shell:

   ~~~
-  > swipl -G1000000 -L1000000
+  > swipl
   ~~~
   The Prolog interpreter is an interactive shell, where you type the predicates after the prompt symbols:
   ~~~